bstadlbauer/lsl-p300-analyzer/README.md

 reference subtraction this is not necessary, but can easily be activated for other amplifiers changing the two indicated lines in `bstadlbauer.p300.analyzer.data.RecordedData` (lines are commented at the moment).

+In addition to this project a [speller](https://github.com/bstadlbauer/lsl-p300-speller), which provides the required format via LSL.
+However, any speller using LSL should work.

 ## Installation

 ### Dependencies